-Our investigator considered the complaint.
-He said the evidence showed there was a clear discrepancy between the payment purposes Mr H and R had in mind, so this met the Contingent Reimbursement Model (CRM) Code's definition of a scam.
-He felt Mr H had a reasonable basis for believing the investment was legitimate.
-So he recommended Santander refund Mr H's losses in full plus 8% simple interest per annum from 15 days after the date the directors of R were charged by the SFO to the date of settlement.
+One of our investigators looked at the complaint.
+He said the evidence showed there was a clear discrepancy in alignment between the payment purposes Mr T and R had in mind, so this met the definition of a scam.
+He also said he was satisfied Mr T had no reason to suspect the investment wasn't legitimate.
+So, he recommended Santander refund Mr T's losses in full (less his returns).
+He recommended interest be added from 15 days after the date the directors of R were charged by the Serious Fraud Office (SFO) to the date of settlement.